 NCB officials said that the case was thoroughly investigated on the basis of seizures effected from the accused persons, voluntary disclosure statements, technical evidence i.e connectivity through Call details, WhatsApp Chats, details of bank accounts/financial transactions and other oral and documentary evidence.

 “During the course of the investigation, several seizures of various narcotics drugs and psychotropic substances, electronic gadgets and Indian as well as foreign currency were affected.
 The technical gadgets and the mobile phones were analyzed and the relevant incriminating evidence regarding the sale, purchase, procurement, consumption and possession of narcotics drugs were extracted.
-Drugs seized were sent for chemical examination,”
+Drugs seized were sent for chemical examination,” NCB officials said.

 They added that substantial Indian and foreign currencies have also been seized during investigation and action taken under relevant provisions.